 Grubbs is a tiny city located in the state of Arkansas.
 With a population of 302 people and just one neighborhood, Grubbs is the 274th largest community in Arkansas.

-Grubbs is a blue-collar town, with 58.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Grubbs, you'll notice that it is more blue-collar than most other communities in America.
+58.24% of Grubbs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grubbs is a city of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Grubbs who work in sales jobs (30.22%), farm management occupations (6.59%), and teaching (3.30%).

 Being a small city, Grubbs does not have a public transit system used by locals to get to and from work.